viaboxxsystems/nlstools/readme.txt

 How to compile the project from source
 =======================================
 Requirements:
 0. Sources require java1.5 or higher.
-(Tested with JDK 1.6.0, JDK 1.7)
+(Tested with JDK 1.6.0, JDK 1.7, JDK 1.8)
-1. Maven2 or Maven3 required
+1. Maven3 required
    Download and install maven from: http://maven.apache.org/
 2. Invoke maven from within one of the directories that contain a pom.xml file